copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-What Is a CDN (Content Delivery Network)? - Akamai A CDN is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to the location of the users accessing the content
+What Is a CDN (Content Delivery Network)? - Akamai A content delivery network (CDN) is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to where users are

-What is CDN? - GeeksforGeeks The CDN is a collection of servers or a network of all the servers that deliver data all over the world to the web user It has three main components, each component has its own value and role to play The first one is the Origin server which stores all the data spread all over the world
+What is CDN? - GeeksforGeeks The CDN is a collection of servers or a network of all the servers that deliver data all over the world to the web user It has three main components, each component has its own value and role to play

 What is CDN (Content Delivery Network)? - ClouDNS Blog A Content Delivery Network (CDN) is a system of servers distributed geographically to deliver web content to users more quickly and efficiently When a user requests a web page, the CDN provides the content from a server closer to the user’s location, reducing the time it takes to load